top of page

 Why It Matters

-For white families who adopt or foster Black children, the beauty care industry can be a valuable resource for education and support.
+The beauty care industry can be a valuable resource for education and support for caretakers in transracial, multiracial and blended families.
 By recognizing the importance of diversity and celebrating the beauty of all cultures, we can create a more inclusive and loving world for all families.

-Whether you are just starting your path as an adoptive or foster parent or are years into the journey, it's never too late to connect with the hair and skin experience for your little one(s)!
+Whether you are just starting your path or are years into the journey, it's never too late to connect with the hair and skin experience for your little one(s).
 It may feel intimidating but you need not shy away.
 Embracing the cultural importance of your child's hair and skin needs is a critical component of your child growing into a confident, self-assured adult.
 And if you have found yourself here, you are off to a great start!

 Hair Education

-Multiracial and transracial families often lack the 'how-to' skills to care for their child's textured hair.
-Support for adoptive and foster parents is often needed and it starts with knowing how to talk about your child's hair
+Caretakers in multiracial and transracial families often lack the 'how-to' skills to care for their child's hair.
+Support is often needed and it starts with knowing how to talk about your child's hair.

 Skin Education

-Black skin contains more melanin-producing cells and these cells are sensitive to injury and inflammation.
-Some common problems include uneven skin tones, acne, dry skin and eczema.
+Black skin can be sensitive and may be more prone to uneven skin tones, acne, dry skin and eczema.
 The great news is that natural skincare routines like cleansing, hydrating, moisturizing and protecting keep skin healthy and glowing.
 Start by looking for products with natural ingredients.

 It’s an emollient with natural humectant properties that attracts water into the skin to deeply moisturize and hydrate.
 Honey also aids in managing cracked skin, sensitive skin, chapped lips, and skin burns.